GLOBAL MARKETS-Asian shares sit tight ahead of Nvidia results, yields near highs

 By Stella Qiu

-SYDNEY, Aug 23 (Reuters) - Asian shares held tight ranges on Wednesday as investors awaited results from tech darling Nvidia to see if the sector's lofty valuations can withstand a jump in bond yields, while still gloomy factory readings from Japan left sentiment fragile.
+SYDNEY, Aug 23 (Reuters) - Asian markets were marking time on Wednesday as investors awaited results from tech darling Nvidia to see if the sector's lofty valuations can withstand a jump in bond yields, while still gloomy factory readings from Japan left sentiment fragile.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS were up 0.1%, hovering not far away from its nine-month trough hit just two sessions ago.
-Japan's Nikkei .N225 rose a meagre 0.2%.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.3%, hovering not far away from its nine-month trough hit just two sessions ago.
+Japan's Nikkei .N225 also eked out a gain of 0.3%.

 Data on Wednesday showed Japan's factory activity shrank for a third straight month in August, offering the first glimpse into the health of global manufacturing this month.
 The United States will also report its flash PMI readings on Wednesday, which is likely to show the factory sector remained in contraction.

-Chinese shares gave up some gains, with blue-chips .CSI300 off 0.7% following a rebound of 0.8% the previous day, and Hong Kong's Hang Seng Index .HSI easing 0.1% after jumping 1%.
+In China, bluechips failed to hold onto Tuesday's gains, falling 0.9%, while Hong Kong's Hang Seng Index .HSI held up better, up 0.6% after a 1% jump.

-Metal prices kept climbing for a second day, with iron ore prices DCIOcv1 gaining as much as 3.2% and coking coal futures DJMcv1 up by a similar amount.
+Iron ore pricesDCIOcv1 rose 5% to a fresh two-year high on Wednesday, and coking coal DJMcv1 and coke DCJcv1 were up more than 3% in the absence of Chinese government directives to cut steel production.

-Investors are eagerly awaiting results from chip company Nvidia NVDA.O due late on Wednesday.
-Its blockbuster report last quarter fueled a rally in tech stocks and artificial intelligence hopes, propelling the S&P 500 this year.
+Investors are eagerly awaiting results from Nvidia NVDA.O due late on Wednesday.
+The chip company's blockbuster report last quarter fuelled a rally in tech stocks and artificial intelligence hopes, propelling the S&P 500 this year.

 Shares of Nvidia hit an all-time high of $481.87 overnight, with options data showing traders are expecting a larger-than-usual swing in shares after the quarterly results.